West Philly Porchfest

 After too much moving around, my friends and I decided to make a plan, and headed over to the “opera house,” only to find that the chanteurs must have double booked themselves.

 From then on, it was immersion therapy.
-Instead of just watching the ever-expanding mob around me, I joined in — and admired the symbiotic relationship between porch performers and street goers.
+Instead of lingering on the outskirts of an ever-expanding mob, I joined in — and admired the symbiotic relationship between porch performers and street goers.

-I took a beat by stopping by a laid back deck where the lead singer of Pleneros de la Cuaranta y Cuatro.
-For one second, her soft voice seemed like it may give way — and the crowd immediately backed her up, bringing a boisterous excitement to the enchanting, traditional Puerto Rican music.
-She smiled and continued singing.
+I did take a beat by stopping at a laid-back deck where where the lead singer of Pleneros de la Cuaranta y Cuatro was giving a relatively gentle performance.
+At one point, her soft voice seemed like it may give way — and the crowd immediately backed her up, their boisterous knowingness amplifying the traditional Puerto Rican music.

 Around the corner, back on Baltimore Avenue, The Guachinagos took the tempo from slow acoustic to high-energy hula-hoopers hosing down a street of partiers with water while the band played a fusion of cumbia and son jarocho.
-A conga line formed amid the Intergenerational duos dancing with ease and skill along pavement, sidewalk, porch and roof alike.
+A conga line formed amid the intergenerational duos dancing with ease and skill along pavement, sidewalk, porch and roof.

-Just as I was ready to call it a night, a metal band — called Fuck Tomb — started screaming next door.
-Instead of letting the performance lead me back to nightmare land, I went to the front and stood next to the moshers — enjoying the Porchfest-permitted paradox of becoming a valuable part of the crowd (an appreciative witness) while knowing little about the scene.
+Just as I was ready to call it a night, a metal band called Fuck Tomb started screaming next door.
+Instead of letting the performance lead me back to nightmare land, I went to the front and met up with some moshers.
+The introductory power of porchfest permits a special paradox: Everyone is an equally valuable part of the crowd, no matter how little they know about the scene.

-Whereas in other neighborhoods porchfest might be the end of the dream, West Philly is always filled with community events — like dollar strolls, farmer’s markets and weekly streetside book sales.
-And so long as I wake in West Philly as planned, I can gaze at the colorfully ornamental and affordable homes everyday … until the nightmare of gentrification (as seen by the $4,000 two-bedroom luxury Baltimore Avenue apartments that disrupted this year’s Porchfest) finally has its way.
+Whereas in other neighborhoods porchfest might be the end of the dream, West Philly is always filled with community events — like dollar strolls, farmer’s markets and weekly street side book sales.
+So long as I wake up in West Philly, I can gaze at colorfully ornamental and affordable homes everyday … until the nightmare of gentrification (as seen by the $4,000 two-bedroom luxury Baltimore Avenue apartments that disrupted this year’s porchfest) finally has its way.